hubtype/botonic/doc-botonic/docs/plugins/plugin-segment.md

 ## What Does This Plugin Do?

 This plugin uses **[Segment](https://segment.com/)** to clean, collect and control customer data.
-It helps monitor performance, define decision-making processes and identify customers' interests.
+It helps you to monitor performance, define decision-making processes and identify customers' interests.

 ## Setup